Looking forward to having a flat stomach and reaching 140 lbs eventually.

 My next challenge is to apply this to something that is even more of a problem for me: clutter.
 I am not a "hoarder," but I was not "obese," either -- but just because I'm not extreme in my problems, doesn't mean that I have it all together.
 I am continuing to do the Beck techniques for my weight, but I'm also turning my attention to the clutter issue.
 I found "Buried in Treasures: Help for Compulsive Acquiring, Saving, and Hoarding," by Tolin, Frost, and Steketee.
 They are psychologists who specialize in applying Cognitive Behavior Therapy to Hoarding Disorder.
 This is the Beck Diet Solution for clutterers.
 I am also using the book "Discardia: More Life, Less Stuff," by Dinah Sanders, for a lighter approach.
 I want to change my relationship with "stuff" as positively as I have changed my relationship with food, and I want these changes to be permanent.
 An interesting thought -- these two challenges are related.
 Both involve thinking errors that are hard to unlearn.
 And it's about more than just clutter and calories.

-I am 63 years old, a married mother of 3 grown daughters, grandmother of 5 children and another on the way.
+I am 64years old, a married mother of 3 grown daughters, grandmother of 6 children.

 After fabulous initial success with PeerTrainer in 2012 (down over 40 lbs) I experienced 3 incremental gains during late 2012-2013 (vacations and 2 Christmases) that resulted in a 24 lb total increase.
 Thanks to my PT group and a commitment to persevere, I was in the low 160's by Sep 2014.
 Slow and steady wins the race.
 I plan to continue daily logging and participating in my group on a long term basis.